 Nothing will open unless it feels safe: When I first heard this, my daughter (and Yoga teacher), was, at the time, expressing the need to build strength in our core in order to fully open our heart during back-bends.
 But I saw it as a powerful metaphor.
 We need a strong foundation of trust in order to open our emotional hearts.
 We need to develop internal self – love in order to be vulnerable in loving relationships.

 Nothing is perfect: The point of Yoga is not to achieve Instagram perfection in the poses or asanas, but rather to deepen one’s awareness of being in one’s body together with all the discomfort and friction of “real life” as one learns to calm the mind.
 Perfection is not the goal, but a mind free of chatter, is.
 “Asana means easy seat.”
 My daughter reminds us often.
 Easy does not mean perfect, nor does it mean easy.
 I imagine once one has been practicing a long time, there is a certain “ease” in the poses.
 I’ll strive for that.

 Such simple truths, but all of them life changing.

-So yeah, I still hate Yoga, as I begrudgingly pull on those leggings and tank tops (that now by the way, I feel okay in), and drag myself to Shree no matter the external (and internal) weather, knowing I’ll feel a hundred percent better once I’ve emerged from that Corpse Pose that signals the end of class!
+So yeah, I still hate Yoga, as I begrudgingly pull on those leggings and tank tops (that now, by the way, I feel okay in, especially considering I have designed my own with this website that stocks everything from custom tank tops to custom windbreakers), and drag myself to Shree no matter the external (and internal) weather, knowing I’ll feel a hundred percent better once I’ve emerged from that Corpse Pose that signals the end of class!